Financial Hardship fee waiver requests are no longer available for the 2022-23 application period.

 - Complete the first three sections of your online application.

-Please refer to your online application for the required deadline submission and make sure to submit the Application Fee Waiver Request form a minimum of 5-7 business days prior to that deadline.
+Please refer to your online application for the required deadline submission or program's noted priority deadline posted on their website.
+Make sure to submit the Application Fee Waiver Request form a minimum of 5-7 business days prior to the appropriate deadline.
 Our office will not be able to process a fee waiver without the submission of the request form and saved application.

 - Alliances for Graduate Education and the Professoriate (AGEP)